aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/fill/visible/_index.md

 linktitle: visible property
 articleTitle: visible property
 second_title: Aspose.Words for NodeJs
 description: "Fill.visible property.
-Gets or sets value that is ``True`` if the formatting applied to this instance, is visible."
+Gets or sets value that is ``true`` if the formatting applied to this instance, is visible."
 type: docs
 weight: 210
 url: /nodejs-net/Aspose.Words.Drawing/fill/visible/